AlannaBurke/Code-Samples/posts.md

 ## Presentations I have given:

+### 2022
+Upcoming:
+Documentation as a deliverable: the business case for documentation  - DrupalCon Portland, April 2022
+A New Normal: using the ashes of the pandemic to nurture more inclusive ways of working - DrupalCon Portland, April 2022

 ### 2021

 Documenting an Agile Team - how to keep up - Devops Days Texas, March 2021 [[session]](https://devopsdays.org/events/2021-texas/program).